CrisisTextLine/modular/DOCUMENTATION.md

 The Modular framework provides a structured approach to building modular Go applications.
 This document offers in-depth explanations of the framework's features and capabilities, providing developers with the knowledge they need to build robust, maintainable applications.

 ## Application Builder API
+## Concurrency & Race Guidelines

+For official guidance on synchronization patterns, avoiding data races, safe observer usage, defensive config copying, and request body handling for parallel fan-out, see the dedicated document: [Concurrency & Race Guidelines](CONCURRENCY_GUIDELINES.md).
+All new modules must adhere to these standards and pass `go test -race`.

 ### Builder Pattern